lfriedrichs/ruby-remote-data-practice-student-scraper-lab-seattle-web-030920/README.md

 URL.
 It should use Nokogiri and Open-URI to access that page.
 The return value of this method should be a hash in which the key/value pairs describe an individual student.
 Some students don't have a Twitter or some other social link.
-Be sure to be able to handle that.
+Be sure the method can handle that.
 Once written, the following code should return a hash containing info from the provided `profile_url`:

 ```ruby